 The liberal arts help men and women to thrive as human beings.
 They also serve to equip some people to serve some specialized functions in society, just like the technical arts do–but these two factors, commonality and universality undergird other forms of learning and help give shape to the daily meaning and purpose of ordinary human life.

-With these two purposes of education in mind the classical school is both more modest and more ambitious in its aims, then the public school down the street.
+With these two purposes of education in mind, we can confidently assert that the classical school is both more modest and more ambitious than the public or private school down the street.

 More modest in that we have cut out the plurality of topics and subjects that the typical school includes some high schools even incorporating electives into their curriculum!
 By focusing on the master skills of reading, language, writing, arguing, calculating, and speaking, we leverage every minute spent in class to the greatest possible effect.
 Students are not only learning their subject, but they’re learning how to learn.
 They’re not only receiving the great body of knowledge that is the treasure of Western civilization, but they are recovering the lost tools of learning themselves whereby they are equipped to serve the community in myriad capacities to thrive as human beings and to continue learning for the rest of their lives.

-We are also more ambitious in that a quick study of history reveals just how much students are capable of learning and accomplishing by their 16th year of age– so we hold students to that standard.
+Classical schools are also more ambitious: a quick study of history reveals just how much students are capable of learning and accomplishing by their 16th year of age– so we hold students to that standard.
 Our graduates are ready to apply for useful and rewarding jobs, or to apply to the Buhler College, where they can learn a real trade from real professionals in that field.
 In other words, we are confidently sending these remarkable young people into a successful place in the workforce or a promising role in higher education by the age in which my generation was taking Economics, Spanish III, and preparing college applications.